-The Chairman of the Board of Directors is not chairman of the Audit Committee.
-The composition of the Audit Committee is in accordance with the provisions on audit committees in the Danish Act on Registered and State Authorised Public Accountants (revisorloven) and it is ensured that the committee has the required expertise and experience in financial affairs and in accounting and auditing affairs in listed companies.
+The Chairman of the Board of Directors is not Chairman of the Audit Committee.
+The composition of the Audit Committee is in accordance with the provisions on audit committees in the Danish Act on Registered and State-Authorised Public Accountants (revisorloven) and it is ensured that the committee has the required expertise and experience in financial affairs and in accounting and auditing affairs in listed companies.

-3.4.4 The Committee recommends that, prior to the approval of the annual report and other financial reports, the audit committee monitors and reports to the board of directors about:
+3.4.4 The committee recommends that, prior to the approval of the annual report and other financial reports, the audit committee monitors and reports to the board of directors about:

-- · Significant accounting policies,
+- · significant accounting policies,

-- Significant accounting estimates,
+- significant accounting estimates,

-- · Related party transactions, and
+- · related party transactions, and

-- Uncertainties and risks, including in relation to the outlook for the current year.
+- uncertainties and risks, including in relation to the outlook for the current year.

 The tasks of the Audit Committee include a review of accounting, auditing and risk and control matters.
 The tasks are carried out by monitoring of accounting processes and review of audit plans and risk management processes presented by and discussed with external auditors, the Group CFO and the heads of the accounting and internal audit functions.
 The tasks of the Audit Committee are described in terms of reference and rules of procedure approved by the Board of Directors.
 The Audit Committee convenes 4-6 times a year and reports to the Board of Directors after each meeting.
+In the financial year 2015 a total of 6 meetings were convened.

-3.4.5 The Committee recommends that the audit committee:

-- Annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and - Monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function.
+- 3.4.5 The committee recommends that the audit committee: - annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and - monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function.